raghuchandan1/FullStackCapstone/README.md

     - `release_date`: Movie's date of release in one of the formats "DD/MM/YYYY" or "DD-MM-YYYY"

 ## Testing
-To run the tests, run
+To run the tests, run the command below and also remove the `requires_authentication` decorator in app.py
 ```
 python test_app.py
 ```
+Import the Postman collection and run the tests to test the role based access control
-You can also import the Postman collection and run the tests
+You can also use the button below to run the tests directly
 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/b057daf38a223628f598)